 This also helps you cross-sell additional products.
 The financial lifecycle spans across several different needs, and customers who have just one relationship at a financial institution are less profitable than those with multiple ones.
 Having in-depth data solutions give you the ability to clearly see what a customer already uses, and what they’re most likely to use based on their current portfolio.

 Part of building strong relationships is creating strong, personalized messages that speak to your customers.
 Simply understanding your customer isn’t enough.
 There is a direct correlation between delivering relevant messaging and the likelihood a brand will retain a customer.

-According to a 2020 Epsilon report:
+According to an Epsilon report: